Peer Research Consultants

 - If meeting online, login to your UMN email and find the link to your PRC's Zoom Room in the appointment confirmation email.
 Be prepared to share your screen so the PRC can help with your research.

-- The consultation: discussion of your assignment and where you are in the process.
+- You will discuss your assignment and where you are in the process.
 The PRC can help brainstorm ideas, find resources offered by the Libraries’ web page, or demonstrate ways to navigate databases effectively.
 You decide what to cover and talk about with the PRC.
 The meeting is relaxed.

 - Consultations are typically 30 minutes.